skendanavian/skendanavian-bio/README.md

 <br/>

-### About Me
+### About Me 🇨🇦

 <p>
 I'm a full-stack developer with a focus on front-end design and development.
-I have a previous background as a professional musician.
-Like music, web development is my ideal blend of creativity, logic, and problem solving.
+I have a background as a professional musician.
+Like music, I love web development because it offers a great blend of creativity, logic, and problem solving.

 <br/>